HR News Update – November 2023

 HR News Update – October 2024

-Key Insights into Q2 2024 Labour Market Report and Fair Employment Practices Report.
-Upcoming 2025 mental health guidelines for employers.
-Find out about RTO Trends in Singapore.
+Key insights of Q2 2024 Labour Market Report, Fair Employment Practices Report 2023.
+Updates on the upcoming 2025 mental health guidelines for employers, as well as the return-to-office trend in Singapore.

 Read More »